Enquire

 A giant Baobab tree.

-The baobab tree is often referred to as the “Tree of Life” for its ability to store thousands of liters of water in its bulbous trunk, which provides a valuable water source for both wildlife and humans.
+The baobab tree is often referred to as the “Tree of Life” for its ability to store thousands of litres of water in its bulbous trunk, which provides a valuable water source for both wildlife and humans.
 Baobab fruit, sometimes called “monkey bread”, is rich in vitamin C and is prized for its culinary and medicinal uses.

 2. Zambezi Teak

-Zambezi Teak is a dense and heavy hardwood with a distinctive grain and attractive red-brown color.
+Zambezi Teak is a dense and heavy hardwood with a distinctive grain and attractive red-brown colour.
 Prized in the timber industry for its durability and natural resistance to pests and decay, this wood is sought after for flooring and high-quality furniture construction, although it’s also been used for railway sleepers.

 These trees can grow to be quite large, reaching heights of up to 100 feet.
-After flowering and fertilization, they produce woody pods filled with seeds, which are a food source for animals.
+After flowering and fertilisation, they produce woody pods filled with seeds, which are a food source for animals.
 Thanks to its commercial value, Zambezi teak is at risk of over-exploitation, but sustainable management practices are being encouraged.

 3. Kafue Lily